-Now that you bought all the things you need for college and your room is filled to the brim with piles and piles of small stuff that needs to be placed somewhere so you can have a quick college move-in.
+Now that you have bought all the things you need for college and your room is filled to the brim with piles and piles of small stuff that needs to be placed somewhere so that you can have a quick college move-in.
 Where do you begin?
 I know it can be overwhelming.
-Move-in day will be stressful for all parents and their children, especially if it is their first year going away.
+Move-in day can be stressful for all parents and their children, especially if it's their first year away.
 I hear you!
 I've been you!
 I did this when I had to go off to college and move in by myself.
 Then, 28 years later, I helped my son move into college.
-And this year, moving my daughter into her dorm is another adventure altogether.
+And this year, moving my daughter into her dorm is an adventure in itself.
 I've become somewhat of an expert in the quickest way to move it.
-Today, I will give you practical tips on packing for a fast college move-in day this year.
+Today, I'll provide you with practical tips on packing for a fast college move-in day this year.

 Jump to: